-An alternate solution is to use two different sensors to detect ammonia and other chemicals present in ecigarette vapors.
+An alternate solution is to use two different sensors to detect ammonia and other chemicals present in e-cigarette vapors.
 Dual-trigger sensors have a much lower false alarm rate, and raise confidence that a vaping alert is valid.

 IP Video is a New York-based developer of smart building physical security sensors.
-Their HALO IoT Smart Sensor is a multi-function security and environmental monitoring devices that hosts chemical sensors, audio detection, and a voice synthesizer.
+Their HALO IIoT Smart Sensor is a multi-function security and environmental monitoring devices that hosts chemical sensors, audio detection, and a voice synthesizer.

-HALO Smart Sensor Powered By Aruba Switches And Pass-Thru PoE Access Points
+Figure 20: HALO Smart Sensor Powered by Aruba Switches and Pass-Thru PoE Access Points

 IP Video and Aruba have collaborated to enable plants to combat vaping through automated sensing and response.
 Powered by Aruba PoE pass-thru access points and PoE switches, HALO detects vaping and THC using dual-triggers to reduce false alarms.
-HALO incorporates multiple sensors so it can serve additional roles, too, i.e., detecting particulates, carbon dioxide, carbon monoxide, volatile organic compounds (VOCs), oxidizing agents, and ethanol.
+HALO incorporates multiple sensors so it can serve additional roles, too.
+On-board sensors can detect particulates, carbon dioxide, carbon monoxide, volatile organic compounds (VOCs), oxidizing agents, and ethanol.
 These features make HALO well suited to air quality monitoring applications.
 Audio monitoring enables HALO to detect gunshots and cries for help, while a voice synthesizer lets HALO respond to occupants with context-appropriate messages, i.e., in response to a verbal request for "help" HALO can respond that "help is on the way."
 Voice detection and response are processed locally, not in the cloud, to ensure that privacy is maintained.